froatsnook/meteor-shopify/README.md

      authenticator.getPermanentAccessToken(code);
 ```

+## Testing

+Tests can be run using:

+`meteor test-packages ./`

+This starts a Shopify API Simulator and runs tests, which can be checked at `http://localhost:3000/`.

 ## API

 Each function takes an optional parameter, `options`.
 See the Shopify API documentation for details on supported options and return types.